vectorgrp/sil-kit-fmu-importer/README.md

 Alternatively, the operation mode can be set to `autonomous`.
 In that case, the Importer will ignore other participants and directly start its lifecycle and proceed to the start of the simulation.
 Further, an autonomous participant can only be stopped by other SIL Kit participants (except if the simulation is aborted).
-Currently, an autonomous FMU Importer can only be stopped by either reaching the stop time of the FMU (needs the --use-stop-time option) or by manually terminating the application.
+Currently, an autonomous FMU Importer can only be stopped by either reaching the stop time of the FMU (if any) or by manually terminating the application.

 >By default, the FMU Importer starts a SIL Kit participant that uses a coordinated lifecycle.
 This means that you need to start a `sil-kit-system-controller` (part of SIL Kit) that comprises the FMU Importer's participant name as well as all other required participants.